Decoding the Appraisal Process

-Purchasing real estate can be the largest transaction most people could ever encounter.
-Whether it's a main residence, a second vacation property or a rental fixer upper, purchasing real property is a complex financial transaction that requires multiple people working in concert to make it all happen.
+Buying a house can be the most important financial decision many people could ever make.
+Whether it's a primary residence, an additional vacation property or one of many rentals, purchasing real property is an involved financial transaction that requires multiple parties to see it through.

 The majority of the people participating are quite familiar.
-The most known person in the exchange is the real estate agent.
-Next, the mortgage company provides the money needed to finance the deal.
-The title company makes sure that all aspects of the sale are completed and that the title is clear to pass to the buyer from the seller.
+The real estate agent is the most familiar person in the transaction.
+Then, the bank provides the financial capital needed to finance the exchange.
+And ensuring all details of the transaction are completed and that the title is clear to pass to the buyer from the seller is the title company.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, who makes sure the value of the real estate is in line with the purchase price?
+So, what party makes sure the property is worth the purchase price?
 This is where you meet the appraiser.
-We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Timely Appraisal Services will ensure, you as an interested party, are informed.

 Inspecting the subject property

-Our first responsibility at Timely Appraisal Services is to inspect the property to determine its true status.
-We must actually view aspects of the property, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they really are there and are in the condition a typical person would expect them to be.
-The inspection often includes a sketch of the property, ensuring the square footage is accurate and illustrating the layout of the property.
-Most importantly, the appraiser identifies any obvious amenities - or defects - that would affect the value of the house.
+Our first duty at Timely Appraisal Services is to inspect the property to determine its true status.
+We must see features hands on, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they really are there and are in the shape a reasonable buyer would expect them to be.
+The inspection often includes a sketch of the floorplan, ensuring the square footage is proper and conveying the layout of the property.
+Most importantly, we look for any obvious amenities - or defects - that would have an impact on the value of the property.

 Cost Approach

-This is where the appraiser pulls information on local building costs, labor rates and other elements to figure out how much it would cost to construct a property comparable to the one being appraised.
-This figure commonly sets the maximum on what a property would sell for.
-The cost approach is also the least used predictor of value.
+This is where we pull information on local building costs, the cost of labor and other factors to derive how much it would cost to replace the property being appraised.
+This figure usually sets the maximum on what a property would sell for.
+The cost approach is also the least used method.

-Appraisers are intimately familiar with the subdivisions in which they work.
-They innately understand the value of specific features to the residents of that area.
-Then, the appraiser looks up recent transactions in the area and finds properties which are 'comparable' to the home being appraised.
-Using knowledge of the value of certain items such as fireplaces, room layout, appliance upgrades, additional bathrooms or bedrooms, or quality of construction, we add or subtract from each comparable's sales price so that they more accurately portray the features of subject property.
+Appraisers are intimately familiar with the subdivisions in which they appraise.
+They thoroughly understand the value of certain features to the residents of that area.
+Then, the appraiser looks up recent transactions in close proximity to the subject and finds properties which are 'comparable' to the subject in question.
+Using knowledge of the value of certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or extra storage space, we add or subtract from each comparable's sales price so that they more accurately portray the features of subject property.

-A valid estimate of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
-When it comes to knowing the true worth of features of homes in Quinlan and Hunt, Timely Appraisal Services is your local authority.
-This approach to value is typically given the most consideration when an appraisal is for a home exchange.
+An opinion of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
+When it comes to putting a value on features of homes in Quinlan and Hunt, Timely Appraisal Services is your local authority.
+This approach to value is usually given the most consideration when an appraisal is for a real estate exchange.

 Valuation Using the Income Approach

-Examining the data from all applicable approaches, the appraiser is then ready to document an estimated market value for the subject property.
-It is important to note that while the appraised value is probably the most accurate indication of what a house is worth, it may not be the final sales price.
+Combining information from all approaches, the appraiser is then ready to state an estimated market value for the property in question.
+It is important to note that while the appraised value is probably the strongest indication of what a property is worth, it may not be the price at which the property closes.
 There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.
-Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to sell the property again.
-At the end of the day, an appraiser from Timely Appraisal Services will help you attain the most fair and balanced property value, so you can make profitable real estate decisions.
+Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+At the end of the day, an appraiser from Timely Appraisal Services will guarantee you get the most fair and balanced property value, so you can make the most informed real estate decisions.